 - Trix: is the only contract that is not a trick-taking game, Players try to get rid of their cards as soon as they can by playing them to a layout on the board, which begins with the jacks, and continues upwards in each suit to the ace and downwards to the 2.
 Players can’t add any card to the board unless this card is one rank higher or lower than a card that has already been played.

 A player must play any card they have which can be added but if they are unable to play, they pass.

 In both King of hearts and Queens , the player who owns the (K) of hearts or a (Q) of any suit can double its value by revealing it on the board to the other players, which means that if another player collects it when it is "doubled" they are reduced double the standard value, and the player who did the doubling gets the standard value of the card as additional points.

 - King of hearts: the player who collected the (K) of hearts card is reduced 75 points.

 - Queens: players who collect (Q) cards are reduced 25 points for each card collected.

 - Diamonds: players who collect cards of diamonds are reduced 10 points for each card collected.

 - "Ltoosh": players who collect any trick are reduced 15 point for each trick collected.

 - Trix: the first player finishes gains 200 points, the second finishes gains 150 points, the third finishes gains 100 and the last gets gains 50 points, depending on who runs out of cards first.

-The only difference between the trix partnership and the ordinary trix game (played individually) is that it’s played in teams, each two players who are seated across each other are considered a team and their points are summed up together at the end of the game in order to pick the winner.
+The only difference between Trix and Trix Partner is that it’s played in teams, each two players who are seated across each other are considered a team and their points are summed up together at the end of the game in order to pick the winner.